-Other airborne sensors can be employed such as infrared cameras to create images such as the one to the right taken of the Sacramento River delta near Stockton, California.
+Other airborne sensors can be employed such as infrared cameras to create images such as the one below taken of the Sacramento River delta near Stockton, California.
 The use of LiDAR (Light Detection and Ranging) has enabled very accurate topographic mapping from aircraft equipped with lasers.
 By coupling differential GPS with side angle radar (SAR) and onboard processing, data providers can now produce accurate digital topographic maps and images as they fly even on a cloudy day.

 The first satellite photos of the earth date to 1959 and since then dozens of satellite programs and systems have added to the imagery archive in the visible, infrared, and radar spectrums.

 Resolutions for commercially available images primarily go from 30 meters for NASA/USGS’s Landsat down to GeoEye-1 at 0.5 meters though wide area imagery is also available especially for environmental studies.
-The SPOT Image image of San Francisco’s SFO here is 2.5 meters per pixel.
+The SPOT Image image of San Francisco’s SFO (see image below) here is 2.5 meters per pixel.
 Please note that this image has been downsized and compressed so that much of that resolution is not shown here.
 It is thought that the classified US intelligence satellites have resolutions substantially better than the 0.5 meter data available from commercial satellites.